 1. Who can file a FOIA request?

-Any "person" can file a FOIA request, including U.S. citizens, foreign nationals, organizations, universities, businesses, and state and local governments.
+Anyone can file a FOIA request, including U.S. citizens, foreign nationals, organizations, universities, businesses, and state and local governments.

 2. Who is subject to the FOIA and what type of information can be requested?